Denomica/Denomica.AzureFunctions.TestTools/Denomica.AzureFunctions.TestTools.InProcess/readme.md

 ## Version Highlights

+### v1.0.0-alpha.2

+- Changed target framework to .NET Standard 2.1 to support both .NET6 and .NET8.
+- Added limited support for activity functions that take an `IDurableActivityContext` parameter.

 ### v1.0.0-alpha.1

 The initial prerelease of the library.
 This version has support for unit testing the following.